KachoProgramMacho/configaroo/README.md

 ![alt text](https://github.com/KachoProgramMacho/configaroo/blob/master/documentation/images/configarooIntellijSetup.png)

-2. Run Maven install from the Maven panel *(right side of the screen)* in IntelliJ
+2. Run "install" from the Maven panel *(right side of the screen)* in IntelliJ

 3. Right click on the "GitmodconfigBackendApplication" class and press "Run GitmodconfigBackendApplication":